garma-a/OOP/README.md

 ### L
 <p>
-    Liskov substitution principle (LSP): Objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program.
+    Liskov substitution principle (LSP): Objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program. in other words i can always send the subclass obj to method or function that should accept the parent obj
 </p>

 ### I